 About

 Oliver Goldsmith (10 November 1728 – 4 April 1774) was an Anglo-Irish poet, novelist, playwright, and hack writer.
-A prolific author of various literature, he is regarded among the most versatile writers of the Georgian era.
-His comedy plays for the English stage are considered second in importance only to those of playwright William Shakespeare, and his sentimental novel The Vicar of Wakefield (1766) was one of the most popular literary works among the British citizenry in the 18th century, having influenced later English authors Charles Dickens, Jane Austen, and Mary Shelley.
+He produced literary works in a variety of genres, and is regarded among the most versatile writers of the Georgian era.
+His works are known for their realistic depiction of society, and his comedy plays for the English stage are considered second in importance only to those of William Shakespeare.
+Several of Goldsmith's works are also regarded by critics as popular classics of the period, including his sole novel The Vicar of Wakefield (1766) and the play She Stoops to Conquer (1771).